 The Seminar Courses (Term 1 + 2) are delivered in weekly sessions and focus on the cultural theory of making as design; timber properties and technologies; critical engagement with landscape; and thesis development.
 Together they provide the theoretical framework for the project work and the intellectual foundation for the written theses/dissertations.

-For the MArch students the Main Project work is on a permanent building for the Hooke Park campus.
+For the MArch students the Main Project work is on buildings and prototypes for the Hooke Park campus.
 Working in teams, students design, fabricate and build permanent full-scale constructions through which research propositions can be tested by their actual realisation in architecture.
 The range of research topics within these projects can encompass individual interests in environmental and construction technologies, alternative forms of design practice, or issues relating to Hooke Park’s topographic and cultural landscape.
 The constructed project is recorded in portfolio documents and also used as primary evidence in the individually written MArch Thesis that makes a propositional argument concerning the practice and realisation of architecture.

 For the MSc students the Main Project is an individual research programme of experimentation and prototyping that leads to a full-scale experimental timber prototype designed to test innovative architectural applications of timber.
 Student are encouraged to radically exploit the woodland and fabrication resources of Hooke Park, with the aim of developing advanced knowledge and critical understanding of emerging fabrication and timber technologies.
 The MSc Dissertation is a technical report on the research undertaken including speculative analysis of its architectural applicability.